PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

     }
 }
 ```
-Note the changes we made to the template:
+Note the changes made to the template:
-- We changed the class to implement `ICloudEventFunction<MessagePublishedData>` so it can be triggered by a pub/sub message.
+- The event function handler was changed to `ICloudEventFunction<MessagePublishedData>` so it can be triggered by a pub/sub message.
-- We added the `MessagePublishedData` as a parameter to the `HandleAsync` method so we can access the pub/sub message data.
+- `MessagePublishedData` was added as a parameter to the `HandleAsync` method so we can access the pub/sub message data.
-- We made the `HandleAsync` method async so we can use the async pub/sub client methods.
+- The `HandleAsync` method was made async so we can use await multiple async methods within the function.
-- We added using statements for the datastore and language client libraries.
+- Using statements for the required client libraries.

 You can check the full code [here](./consumer/Function.cs).

-#### Locally testing the functions
+#### Locally testing the functions (optional)
-I have a short guide on testing these specific functions locally by using gcloud emulators, docker and docker-compose [here](./testing-locally.md)

-We added emulator support to the functions by allowing a custom endpoint for Pub/Sub and Datastore via the `PUBSUB_EMULATOR_HOST` and `DATASTORE_EMULATOR_HOST` environment variables so we can use the emulators instead of the real services.
-Docker is used to run the emulators and the functions.
-Docker-compose is used to orchestrate the containers and specify the environment variables.
+Supplying a custom endpoint for Pub/Sub and Datastore via the `PUBSUB_EMULATOR_HOST` and `DATASTORE_EMULATOR_HOST` environment variables allows the functions to communicate with a custom endpoint rather than the real Pub/Sub and Datastore services.
+This allows us to test the functions locally without relying on services deployed to GCP.

+Dockerfiles can specify the build steps for our functions so they can be run in containers.
+We can also setup emulators for Pub/Sub and DataStore using the `google/cloud-sdk:emulators` Docker image.
+Docker-compose can be used to specify the environment variables and simplify networking between all our dependencies.

+For testing the functions locally you can find a guide [here](./testing-locally.md) along with all the source code used for this project.

 ### Deploying the application
-Create a new pulumi c# project from the project root directory
+Create a new Pulumi C# project from the project root directory
 ```bash
 mkdir pulumi && cd pulumi
 pulumi new gcp-csharp
 ```
-Note: Pulumi supports multiple different languages and cloud providers, see https://www.pulumi.com/docs/get-started/ for more information.
+> Note: Pulumi supports multiple different languages and cloud providers, see https://www.pulumi.com/docs/get-started/ for more information.

-If it's your first time using pulumi you'll be prompted to provide an access token to pulumi cloud, follow the instructions to get a token and paste it into the terminal.
+If it's your first time using Pulumi you'll be prompted to provide an access token to Pulumi cloud, follow the instructions to get a token and paste it into the terminal.

+> Note: it is possible to set up a backend other than Pulumi cloud however that is outside the scope of this demo.
+Read more about Pulumi backends [here](https://www.pulumi.com/docs/concepts/state/).

 Follow the prompts to create a new project, I used the following values:
 ```bash